setyokun/learn-cypress-github-action/ReadMe.md

-- npx run cypress: for run all test
+- npx cypress run: for run all test
 - node cucumber-html-report.js: for generate report from json to html